grexi/documentation/Guides/Ruby/Ruby on Rails.md

 $ bundle exec rspec spec/
 ~~~

-All the test should pass at this point, so run a server locally to get acquainted
+All the tests should pass at this point, so  you can now run a server locally
-with the app.
+to get acquainted with the app.
 ~~~bash
 $ rails s
 ~~~

-Now that the app is working, it's time to prepare it for deployment on the platform.
+Now that the app is working, it's time to prepare it for deployment on the

-### Defining the process type
+platform.

+## Preparing the App

+### Process Type Definition

 cloudControl uses a [Procfile] to know how to start your processes.